jrpotter/bootstrap/specs/nodejs/template/README.md

 ```bash
 $ nix build
 ```
-Nix will complain with the has value it actually expected.
+Nix will complain with the hash value it actually expected.

 ## Language Server